jeverding/soep-unemployment-health-spillovers/README.md

 # soep-unemployment-health-spillovers
 Replication code for Everding and Marcus (2020, Health Economics).

+## Main do-file
+[`master_spousal_ue.do`](./master_spousal_ue.do) defines all relevant macros, the folder structure, and executes all files sequentially

+## Additional do-files
+The actual steps of data pre-processing and analyses are divided into several additional do-files ("script" files in Stata), as described in the following:

 [`gen_spousal_ue.do`](./gen_spousal_ue.do) pulls the data

 [`trans_spousal_ue.do`](./trans_spousal_ue.do) transforms the data and generates the relevant variables